-The 5G system shall support a mechanism to prevent an unauthorized UE from trying to access a radio resource dedicated to a specific private slice for any purpose other than that authorized by the associated third-party.
+The 5G system shall support a mechanism to prevent a UE from trying to access a radio resource dedicated to a specific private slice for any purpose other than that authorized by the associated third-party.

-NOTE 1: UEs that are not authorized to access a specific private slice will not be able to access it for emergency calls
+NOTE 1: UEs that are not authorized to access a specific private slice will not be able to access it for emergency calls if the private slice does not support emergency services.

 The 5G system shall support a mechanism to configure a specific geographic area in which a network slice is accessible, i.e. a UE shall be within the geographical area in order to access the network slice.